Antecedent site:

 With a new School Committee, we look forward to renewal, beginning with the search for a Superintendent.

 Notably, Town Meeting moved – finally – to consider just how to situate the buses around town, including the possibility to use a bit of the 95 acres at the High School.
 Management of a bus fleet is a complex matter.
 The political process so far has brought only blunt instruments, when instead the complexity demands some sophistication.
 Now that can happen – when, and as, our elected neighbors take the opportunity.
-Similarly, and related, remediation of the landfill goes back for some new light, to fit into an overall plan.
+Similarly, and related, remediation of the landfill goes back for some new 'light,' to fit into an overall plan.

 Of course there is room for more.
 Did the Governance Committee have impact?
 Our municipal FTTH proceeds; what do we see for its future?